Muqeetat/Power-Platform-Projects/Pizza Ordering App/README.md

+  > [!NOTE]
+> This is my first App.
+And I'm so excited to showcase it!

 # Pizza Ordering App

 The Pizza Ordering application is a tablet-based canvas app where a user can Order Pizza, Compare Pizzas and Preview their order after placing their Orders.